 SEL Books

-Books are always a wonderful way to teach SEL concepts to young children.
+Books are always an excellent way to teach SEL concepts to young children.
 They are relatable and provide a visual for abstract ideas.

 Check out these:

-- How Are You Feeling Today? by Molly Potter – This book teaches about emotions, which we all have, and then what we should do with them.
+- How Are You Feeling Today? by Molly Potter – This book explores emotions, which we all experience, and how to manage them.

 - Glad Monster, Sad Monster by Anne Miranda – A fun book about feelings.
 Kids will love it!